moveeleven-data/ledgerline/seeds/z_README.md

 ## Materialization and Lifecycle

-Seeds are materialized as Snowflake tables in the `seeds` schema.
+Seeds are materialized as tables in <target.schema>_seeds in dev and CI.
+Seeds are disabled in prod.
 A few rules apply:

 - **Typing**: Each CSV specifies `+column_types` so Snowflake doesn’t guess.
 This keeps the schema predictable.
 - **Lineage**: A post-hook sets `load_ts` if it’s null, giving every row a load timestamp.